catarizea/real-estate-api-demo/README.md

 # Real Estate API Demo

 REST API demo for a search app to rent a property.
-Tech stack Bun, Hono, Drizzle, PlanetScale, Algolia, RabbitMQ (CloudAMQP)
+Tech stack Bun, Hono, Drizzle, PlanetScale, Algolia, Clerk, RabbitMQ (CloudAMQP)

 Find more details in this blog article [Real estate API for a search-to-rent application](https://catalin.works/blog/real-estate-api-bun-hono-drizzle-planetscale-algolia).